 Magnetism, Spectroscopy, Theory

-Funding and availability
+Funding and Availability

-This position is funded by the STFC/MOD for 3 years from September 2018.
+This position is funded by The University of Manchester for 3 years from September 2019, covering tuition and stipend.
 It is open to UK/EU citizens only.

 Candidates should have, or be expect to obtain, a first class or upper-second class Masters-equivalent degree, specialising in Chemistry.
 Experience of computational chemistry, especially in wavefunction-based methods, would be advantageous, although training will be provided.
 You should be capable of working under your own initiative and working within a small research team, so excellent communication and organisational skills are also required.
 Please submit a cover letter and CV with your application.
 The cover letter should describe your research interests and motivation for the proposed project in a short paragraph.